-My experience dealing with racism in St. Louis is that you’re going to hear all sorts of suggestions about what black people need to do about racism.
-The conversation that desperately needs to happen, that I want to make happen, is “What do white people need to do about racism?”
-As white people, we do not appreciate what we’re losing out on because of it.
+My experience dealing with racism in St. Louis is that you’re going to hear all sorts of suggestions about what Black people need to do about racism.
+The conversation that desperately needs to happen, that I want to make happen is what do White people need to do about racism?
+As White people, we do not appreciate what we’re losing out on because of it.
 It diminishes our humanity.
-Being in denial about racism requires so much psychological energy that it separates us from really essential parts of ourselves:our integrity, our authenticity, and our ability to have any number of rewarding relationships that we are otherwise shut away from.
-But some who were asleep are waking up.
-Many white people I knew a long time ago are much more alert now, and engaging in some way to move things forward.
+Being in denial about racism requires so much psychological energy that it separates us from really essential parts of ourselves:our integrity, our authenticity, and our ability to have any number of rewarding relationships we are otherwise shut away from.
+Some who were asleep are waking up.
+Many White people I knew a long time ago are much more alert now and engaging in some way to move things forward.
 The most important work is not with those already on board and committed to creating change.
 It’s with people who are ambivalent, confused, and wary, but hopefully curious enough to start imagining beyond what they know of their everyday lives.

 Photo by Lindy Drew